 90% of mutual funds follow an active investing style.

-Remaining 10% are – Index funds.
+The remaining 10% are – Index funds.

 Index funds follow a completely different – “Passive investment” style.
+Where the fund manager invests in the same stock as contained in the index.

 The index fund’s portfolio consists of the same stocks that are included in the underlying index, in the exact same proportion.

+The underlying benchmark index can be Nifty 50, Sensex 30, Nifty 100 or Nifty Next 50.
 For example, below is the weight of the top 10 companies in Nifty 50.

 Index funds put all of the money in the same stocks that the index tracks.
 The amount of money invested in each stock is also in the same proportion as the index.